sr229/docs/_posts/2018-07-04-intro-to-contributing-in-sudc.md

 And of course, don't forget to celebrate if your PR got merged!

-And of course, if you wanna contribute to other fields of Sayonika, you can always contribute to the following:
+If you wanna contribute to other fields of Sayonika, you can always contribute to the following:

 - [The Main Project Repository](https://github.com/Sayo-nika/Sayonika)
 - [The Main Project Server Repository](https://github.com/Sayo-nika/server)